𝐏𝐫𝐨𝐩𝐡𝐞𝐭 𝐌𝐮𝐡𝐚𝐦𝐦𝐚𝐝’𝐬 𝐍𝐢𝐠𝐡𝐭 𝐉𝐨𝐮𝐫𝐧𝐞𝐲 𝐓𝐨 𝐀𝐥-𝐌𝐚𝐬𝐣𝐢𝐝 𝐀𝐥-𝐀𝐪𝐬𝐚 – 𝐓𝐡𝐞 𝐅𝐚𝐫𝐭𝐡𝐞𝐬𝐭 𝐌𝐨𝐬𝐪𝐮𝐞 𝐢𝐧 𝐉𝐞𝐫𝐮𝐬𝐚𝐥𝐞𝐦 – 𝐄𝐱𝐢𝐬𝐭𝐞𝐧𝐜𝐞 𝐎𝐟 𝐌𝐚𝐬𝐣𝐢𝐝 𝐀𝐥-𝐚𝐪𝐬𝐚 𝐃𝐮𝐫𝐢𝐧𝐠 𝐈𝐬𝐫𝐚’ 𝐖𝐚𝐥 𝐌𝐢𝐫𝐚𝐣

 When the Arabs conquered Jerusalem they found the Temple Mount abandoned and filled with refuse.
 The abandonment of the Temple site was in accordance with Jesus’ prophecy that not a stone would be left standing on another. `Umar ordered it cleaned and performed a prayer there.

 So, it was the Christians who abandoned the Temple some 600 years before the Muslims entered it.
-But who used the Holy place a rubbish dump?
+But who used the Holy place as a rubbish dump?

 Ever since the Persian occupation, when the Jews had resumed worship on the platform, the Christians had used the place as the city rubbish dump.
 When `Umar reached the old ruined gates of the Temple, says the Muslim historian Mujir al-Din, he was horrified to see the filth, “which was then all about the holy sanctuary, had settled on the steps of the gates so that it even came out into the streets in which the gate opened, and it had accumulated so greatly as almost to reach up the ceiling of the gateway.”